 Indications for VERZENIO:

-Advise patients to initiate antidiarrheal (eg, loperamide) and increase fluids at first sign of loose stools; discontinue if Grade 3/4 diarrhea occurs or hospitalization required, until resolves.
+Advise patients to initiate antidiarrheal (eg, loperamide) and increase fluids at first sign of loose stools; discontinue if Grade 3/4 diarrhea occurs or hospitalization required, until resolves to ≤Grade 1, then resume at next lower dose.
 Monitor CBCs and LFTs prior to initiation and every 2 weeks for the first 2 months, then monthly for the next 2 months, and as clinically indicated.
-Dose interruption/reduction/discontinuation or delay in starting treatment cycles if Grade 3/4 neutropenia, recurrent Grade 2 or Grade 3/4 transaminase elevation occurs.
+Dose interruption/reduction/discontinuation or delay in starting treatment cycles if Grade 3/4 neutropenia, persistent/recurrent Grade 2 or Grade 3/4 transaminase elevation occurs.
 Monitor for signs/symptoms of venous thromboembolic events; treat appropriately.
-Severe hepatic impairment.
+Severe hepatic impairment (Child-Pugh C): see Adult.
 Embryo-fetal toxicity.
 Females of reproductive potential should use effective contraception during therapy and for at least 3 weeks after last dose.
 Pregnancy; exclude status prior to initiation.
 Nursing mothers: not recommended (during and for at least 3 weeks after the last dose).

-Diarrhea, neutropenia, nausea, abdominal pain, infections, fatigue, anemia, leukopenia, decreased appetite, vomiting, headache, thrombocytopenia; venous thromboembolism, hepatotoxicity.
+Diarrhea, neutropenia, nausea, abdominal pain, infections, fatigue, anemia, leukopenia, decreased appetite, vomiting, headache, alopecia, thrombocytopenia; venous thrombosis, pulmonary embolism, hepatotoxicity.